***UPDATED** – Newly found information!

 Here is a class that you can take to understand VAT better, straight from the EC website!

 We’ve been seeing it all over this month.
-Crochet pattern designers closing down shop in lieu of the new VAT laws.
+Crochet pattern designers closing down shop in lieu of the new VAT laws, on of the worse laws in the history of VAT.
 First, if you are one of these designers, let me express my DEEP sense of loss!
 Please don’t shut down until you take a look at my blog.
 It is my gift to those of you who are scared, those of you who are questioning, and those of you who are just plain lazy and want me to do all the work for you! :)People are calling these the “New” EU VAT laws, but VAT laws have been around ten years or more.
 They are not new, and actually, the only change in January 2015, is the way these taxes are reported.
 The actual laws are the same as they’ve always been.
 The only difference starting the first of January of 2015, is that the HMRC – (UK’s IRS equivalent) has stated that they will now be enforcing these laws with extreme prejudice.
 Basically, if you’re SUPPOSED to be collecting, remitting and reporting these taxes to the proper authorities and are NOT, you are about to be in a world of hurt.
 This can be scary, but hopefully I can break this down for you in a simple way that will leave you with a solution rather than a lot of questions and fear.By all means, there are options on every site that will limit your sales to only those who are in NON EU countries, but my hope was that I would not have to resort to this.
 I enjoy all of my fans and followers and leaving a portion of them out just feels wrong to me.
 However, I will also outline how to block sales on each of these pattern sites as well.

 A lot of American citizens are balking at this tax, stating that it is a UK law and that Americans should not be held accountable to UK laws if they live in another country.
 This was also my first inclination.
 However, I searched for DAYS trying to find a way that I would not have to pay this tax or cease my sales to the EU.
 What I found was a bit depressing.
 I tried (I really did) to find a way, but after my endless searching there has been no point that has been made that I have not been able to disprove with a search on the HMRC website.
 (In case you were wondering, it’s every bit as daunting as our own IRS website.)
 And then acceptance settled in.
 As long as I account for the percentage and raise the prices of those patterns sold TO any EU country, I won’t have to cut my profits any more than they already are cut.
 And for those of you who design as well, you already know how underpaid we already are.
 It’s not so bad once you accept it.
 I can gripe all I want, but I can’t make a change in the next two days.
 What I CAN do is prepare, know the facts, protect myself… and THEN we’ll talk about turning this on it’s ear.
 If we can’t, at least we can work with the sites that we sell on to make sure that collecting this tax will not put it out of business.